Raw Vegan Brownies

 If not, add another teaspoon of water and repeat this until you can.
 Just a splash of water should do the trick.

-These can be stored in a sealed container in the fridge for up to 2 weeks or frozen for up to 3 months.
+These can be stored in an airtight container in the fridge for up to 2 weeks or frozen for up to 3 months.

 Raw Vegan Brownies